Interstate 465: Subsequent improvements and changes

 As part of its Operation Indy Commute project, INDOT began work in 2013 to widen I-65 on both its northbound and southbound mainlines from exit 103 at Southport Road northward to the junction with I-465's south leg, which would also be modified.
 To reduce congestion at and near that interchange, the loop ramp from westbound I-465 to southbound I-65 was replaced by a flyover ramp.
 The eastbound I-465 exit to southbound I-65 was also expanded for smoother merging with the new west-to-south flyover.
 In addition, grade separations over I-465 were replaced on Sherman Drive and Carson Avenue to allow for longer and wider approaches to this busy junction.
 Most of this work was completed in late 2014.

+In 2022, construction began on Clear Path 465, a project involving widening I-465 between the White River and Fall Creek, as well as rebuilding the interchange of I-465 and I-69 in the northeast region of Indianapolis.
+As part of this project, the interchange will be reconfigured to provide a direct movement for traffic on I-69 to continue onto I-465 southbound, which will be concurrent with I-69 upon the interstate's completion.

+On August 6 and 9, 2024, the interchange between I-69 and I-465 on the southwest side of Indianapolis (exit 5) officially opened to traffic, with I-69 running concurrently with I-465 on the southeast half of the beltway between exits 5 and 37.
+With the portion between exits 5 and 49 also including part of the existing concurrency of I-465 and I-74, this created another instance of a three-route concurrency within the Interstate Highway System, the other two (both in Wisconsin) being in Milwaukee and between Madison and Portage.